-While understanding the above metrics are fundamental, they alone do not help you understand the success or impact of your phishing program at large.
+While understanding the above metrics is fundamental, they alone do not help you understand the success or impact of your phishing program at large.
 They're great for explaining how your users interact with a single test or template, but to measure your holistic program you need to look at how those metrics change in a variety of different circumstances.

 Individual vs group metrics

 The organization-level metrics are the baseline for all of your users.
-If you send monthly phishing tests to all of your employees, these are the metrics that will tell you the overall risk of your organization.
+If you send monthly phishing tests to all of your employees, these are the metrics that will tell you the overall risk to your organization.

 The department-level metrics are the same, except for a specific department.
 These metrics are interesting because you can compare various departments or groups against each other to see which are more or less at risk.
 For example, your Finance team might have a higher click rate than your Sales team, or your Toronto office might have a better report rate than your Vancouver office.
 You can compare these group metrics against the organizational average to see which areas deserve more focused training and testing from you.

-The individual-level metrics showcase which specific employees are higher or lower risk relative to their department and the organization at large.
+The individual-level metrics showcase which specific employees are at higher or lower risk relative to their department and the organization at large.
 One powerful training exercise is to keep a list of your repeat offenders who click on phishing tests and put them into their own training bucket, with your goal being to reduce the number of employees in that bucket over time.

 We should highlight here: just because you have per-person metrics, it doesn’t mean you should use that data to name-and-shame employees publicly.
-This is unfortunately a common practice, but we believe it creates a negative cybersecurity culture.
+This is unfortunatelya common practice, but we believe it creates a negative cybersecurity culture.
 If you’re wanting to build a healthy cybersecurity culture, we wrote a whole post on that.

 Measuring rate changes over time